modxorg/Docs/en/revolution/2.x/developing-in-modx/overview-of-modx-development/developer-introduction.md

 ### The Model

 The _M_ stands for _Model_, which is the core classes that manipulate data records.
-These core classes, prefixed with 'mod' in Revolution, handle all the Domain logic for MODx Revolution.
+These core classes, prefixed with 'mod' in Revolution, handle all the Domain logic for MODX Revolution.

-This also includes what Revolution calls "processors", which are scripts that handle Domain Logic for MODx Revolution.
+This also includes what Revolution calls "processors", which are scripts that handle Domain Logic for MODX Revolution.
 They are never accessed directly, and are used to handle form processing, REST requests, AJAX requests, and more.
 They resemble basic CRUD (Create-Read-Update-Delete) processing tasks.

 ### The View

-Views in MODx Revolution are called 'Templates', but are used differently based on what context we're talking about.
+Views in MODX Revolution are called 'Templates', but are used differently based on what context we're talking about.

 #### In the front-end, they are Templates, Chunks and Resources.